Pometry/Raphtory/docs/source/Analysis/queries.md

 ## Operating over the graph

 Once we have defined the set of perspectives we want to work with, we can define a sequence of operations to apply to them all.
-The operations available are described in the documentation for the {scaladoc}`com.raphtory.algorithms.api.GraphOperations` trait.
+The operations available are described in the documentation for the {scaladoc}`com.raphtory.api.analysis.graphview.GraphPerspective` trait.
 In addition to using already defined graph algorithms (as we have done so far), you can also apply operations directly to the graph object, for instance:

 ```scala
 graph